PacoteJS/pacote/packages/bloom-search/README.md

 The class constructor takes an `Options` object with the following properties:

-- `errorRate` (`number`, required) determines the desired error rate.
-A lower number yields more reliable results but makes the index larger.

 - `fields` (`IndexField[]`, required) determines which fields in the document should be indexed.

 - `summary` (`SummaryField[]`, required) determines which fields in the document can be stored in the index and returned as a search result.

+- `errorRate` (`number`) determines the desired error rate.
+A lower number yields more reliable results but makes the index larger.
+The value defaults to `0.0001` (or 0.01%).

 - `preprocess` (`(text: unknown, field: IndexField) => string`) is a function to serialise each field as a `string` and optionally process it before indexing.